Save on pet insurance for your pet

 If two male dogs mate with the female on the same day, it's a straight swimming race between the sperm as to which reaches the ovum first and fertilizes it.

 If different males mate with the female on different days, she can fall pregnant by both of them.
-This is because the sperm survive for days in her tract, and is ready and waiting when she does ovulate.
+This is because the sperm survive for days in her tract, and are ready and waiting when she does ovulate.

 Once the deed is done, there is no undoing the mating other than to abort those fetuses and wait for her next season.
 If your purebred girl was caught by the local stray, there's nothing you can do to selectively destroy his semen.
 When the plan was to have a pedigree litter you have two choices: